 The Board of Directors is divided into three classes with terms that expire at successive annual meetings.
-Three Class III directors will be elected at the Annual Meeting to serve for a three-year term expiring at our annual meeting in 2014 or until their successors have been elected and qualified, or until the earliest of their death, resignation or retirement.
+Three Class I directors will be elected at the Annual Meeting to serve for a three-year term expiring at our annual meeting in 2015 or until their successors have been elected and qualified, or until the earliest of their death, resignation or retirement.
 We expect each nominee for election as a director at the Annual Meeting to be able to serve if elected.
 If any nominee is unable to serve, proxies will be voted in favor of the remainder of those nominees and for such substitute nominee as may be selected by the Board of Directors.

-The Board of Directors has nominated William G. Ferko, Jeffrey T. Gill and Sidney R. Petersen to be elected at the Annual Meeting as Class III directors whose terms will expire in 2014.
-All nominees are current Directors.
+The Board of Directors has nominated John F. Brinkley, Robert E. Gill and William L. Healey to be elected at the Annual Meeting as Class I directors whose terms will expire in 2015.
+All nominees are current directors.

-Set forth below are the principal occupation and certain other information ("Biographies") regarding the nominees and the other directors whose terms of office will continue after the Annual Meeting.
-The Biographies of each of the nominees and continuing directors that follows contains information regarding the person's service as a director, business experience, director positions held currently or at any time during the last five years, information regarding involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes or skills that caused the Nominating and Governance Committee and the Board to determine that the person should serve as a director for the Company beginning in 2011.
+Set forth below are the principal occupation of and certain other information regarding the nominees and the other directors whose terms of office will continue after the Annual Meeting.
+The biographies of each of the nominees and continuing directors that follow contain information regarding the person's service as a director, business experience, director positions held currently or at any time during the last five years, information regarding involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes or skills that caused the Nominating and Governance Committee and the Board to determine that the person should serve as a director for the Company beginning in 2012.